vivaria/edisonrul.ing/docs/source/cards/e/elemental-burst.md

 ### Card Rulings

-●You can use a monster whose Attribute has been changed with “Scroll of Bewitchment” to activate “Elemental Burst”.
+*   You can use a monster whose Attribute has been changed with “Scroll of Bewitchment” to activate “Elemental Burst”.